So, you’re wondering how to become a social media manager with no experience?

 While I enjoy scrolling through social media as much as the next Millenial, it’s not something I ever thought I’d do for work.
 I never took a single Marketing class and didn’t think I had the creativity it took to succeed in such a field.
 I thought my political science degree was my end-all-be-all and that I’d be stuck in a career I hated forever.

 But now, I earn a full-time living as a social media manager and owning my own social media marketing agency.

-For any post-grad or individual ready to switch their career — you don’t need a degree or years of experience to do it.
+For any post-grad or individual ready to switch their career — you don’t need years of experience or a degree to do it.
 Everyone’s journey is different, but getting started and taking action towards your new goal will always lead you down the path you’re meant for.